 Cars are essentially traveling storage units.
 They can fit a lot of stuff—including the kind of stuff you never want to be without.
 Here are 11 things you can toss in your trunk to be prepared for anything.

 If your car battery goes dead in a parking lot, it’s a lot easier to ask someone to jump start you than it is to call for a tow truck.
-Carry your own jumper cables to make things even easier.
+Carry your own jumper cables to make things even easier in the event your car won’t start.
 Just be sure to check your owner’s manual to be certain you’re doing it the right way.

 Even the most fastidious car owner will spill something at some point.
 Keep a stock of baby wipes on hand in case your morning coffee tips over or your niece gets carsick.